alexekim/project_caspian/README.md

 - Registration is very basic.
 Additional measures to confirm passwords and identity are not only ideal, they are necessary.
 - Regarding form fields, different types of inputs would be more appropriate for certain types of information, such as `select` and `option`.
 - UI has lots of room for improvement.
+- Although bootstrap covers responsiveness, we would have liked to add more custom CSS media queries such as changing font sizes based on screen size.